 It is a good year to be Senegalese.
-Yesterday, Senegal beat Oman, 2-0, to qualify for the London Olympics football tournament.
+Yesterday, Senegal beat Oman 2-0 to qualify for the London Olympics football tournament.
 A proper celebration followed.
-They will be off to join Egypt, Gabon and Morocco in representing Africa at the tournament.
-This follows the country’s recent success in carrying a very-relatively peaceful elections and enshrining a new president, Macky Sall, at the end of March; while their neighbors have not wasted energy to bring coup d’etats back in fashion.
+They will be off to join Egypt, Gabon, and Morocco in representing Africa at the tournament.
+This follows the country’s recent success in carrying a relatively peaceful election and enshrining a new president, Macky Sall, at the end of March; while their neighbors have not wasted energy to bring coup d’etats back in fashion.
 At this rate, who knows what other goodies the Senegalese have in store for us?
 Is there anything that the Senegalese put their minds to that they cannot achieve?
 Is there?
 Well, there is that nagging issue of the “Talibés” on our streets.

 So here we find ourselves: The New Type of Senegalese that can do anything we desire.
 We do not need western saviors or crusaders to solve our problems.
-We preserved the constitution and drove out Wade & Wade with the power of our votes.
+We preserved the constitution and drove out Abdoyale Wade and his son with the power of our votes.
 We elected a new president that is proving early to not only talk but walk the talk.
 We brought a real daughter of the soil into the statehouse for the first time in history.
 We have stopped harboring murderous ex-dictators and have become a refuge for forcibly ousted democratically elected leaders.
-We are off to represent Africa in the Olympics, and will bring back the gold award, inshallah.
+We are off to represent Africa in the Olympics and will bring back the gold award, inshallah.
 Taking our children off the streets should prove to be no problem if we put our minds to it.
-The question is: Are we going to make ridding the streets of Senegal of this societal ill that is destroying our children, souls and future a national priority?
+The question is: Are we going to make ridding the streets of Senegal of this societal ill that is destroying our children, souls, and future a national priority?